gilann/Classic-Cookie-Challenge/README.md

 Methods of Node objects
 ##### getNeighbours, gets all the neighbours of a node

-var cookie1 =  new Cookie(4,4); //create a cookie
+For object creation and to populat and find result var cookie1 =  new Cookie(4,4); //create a cookie

 cookie1.populate();             //populate it